Mike Niles

 Michael Donnell Niles (born March 31, 1955) is an American former professional basketball player.
-He was selected in the 1979 NBA draft by the Philadelphia 76ers, although he played for the Phoenix Suns in 44 games during the 1980–81 season.
-Niles scored 115 points in his NBA career.
+He was selected in the 1979 NBA draft by the Philadelphia 76ers, although he played for the Phoenix Suns in 44 games during the 1980–81 season after never playing for the 76ers.
+Niles scored 115 points during his NBA career.
 He also played for the Lancaster Red Roses of the Continental Basketball Association after his stint with the Suns.

 On January 24, 1989, Niles was convicted of killing his wife.